Ghost Rider: Spirit of Vengeance

 Still, and in all honesty, Ghost Rider: Spirit of Vengeance does at least have fun to kill, and for that, the team should be commended.
 It is nowhere near as spirited and zany as it might have been (ideal would be Judas Priest with Mike Patton of Faith No More doing gang vocals and Elton John on the keys, but we end up somewhere around, say, a Helloween cover band).
 For those of you who know and admire that particular vintage of metal, this film is right in your wheelhouse.
 But for the rest of us, we’re left wasting away for the real thing, indulging in the moderate pleasures while we wait.
 Genuine pleasures, admittedly, but merely moderate ones all the same.

 Ahh, the neo-exploitation film.
 Drive Angry keeps pimply, immature company, indeed, but what variety of pimples are they?
 Most neo-exploitation films are bottom-of-the-barrel dirges through the smug, self-important regions of film land, concoctions of equal parts “terrible filmmaking” and “detached, obvious, snidely superiority about how it is okay that they are terribly made because they know that they are terribly made, and that makes them better than any of those other real exploitation films”.
 Such works are of little value, and worse still, they don’t even like the thing they aspire to be.
-Better, albeit much less frequent, are the Tarantino-inspired ilk that genuinely love the exploitation film, utilize the strengths of those films, and retort with an understanding of what is valuable about those films, and how to overcome their limits through commenting on those films as cinema.
+Better, albeit much less frequent, are the Tarantino-inspired ilk that genuinely love the exploitation film, utilize the strengths of those films, and retort with an understanding of what is valuable about those films, overcoming their limits through commenting on those films as cinema.
 Rather than simply point out how they are better than actual exploitation films, they wish to explore cinema, and to explore their own limits as cinema, through the act of becoming an exploitation film.
 But, and here is the issue, the existence of the latter worthwhile films is responsible for the existence of the former smug ones, and in order to glimpse the glories of the latter, we have to trudge through a great many of the former.

 The interesting thing about Drive Angry is that it is neither of these forms of neo-exploitation cinema.
 Instead, it is, shockingly, the real deal, an honest-to-god exploitation film without anything on its mind other than the simple act of being an exploitation film.
 The premise is elegant in its simplicity: John Milton (Nicolas Cage, and a weird joke of a character name) escapes from hell to rescue his infant granddaughter from a devil-worshiping religious cult (headed by the oily Jonah King, played with gusto by Billy Burke); along the way, he meets Piper (Amber Heard), who needs an adventure and has nothing left to loose, and he is chased by a mysterious and tersely funny man called “The Accountant” (William Fichtner).
 Director Patrick Lussier knows his way around a shot, and an edit, and his film is of refreshingly workmanlike craft.
 It has absolutely no idea what an exploitation film is conceptually, but it absolutely knows how it is an exploitation film through how it is filmed, constructed, and unleashed upon the world.
 It doesn’t wish to hold a dialogue with the exploitation genre at at a thematic level, but simply to be admitted to the party, to be one of the crew.
 That ground-level skill keeps it from ever growing weary or coming down with a case of the self-importances, from ever losing itself to endless thematic rambling or experimentation.